cwellsx/time/README.md

 I currently don't see ESLint warnings while developing in Visual Studio using `npm start`.
 Instead the warnings are visible only when I build e.g. using `npm run build`.

-### import type

-I just use `import` and not `import type` -- the latter would be added complexity
-(and perhaps with no benefit given there are no cyclic dependencies).

 ## Source files

 ### Source directories